LizardMestre689/J25-Programming/arduino/notes/notes.md

-# Notes from the class
+# 🗒️Notes from the class🗒️

 **Function in programing**